 This State Plan focuses on Title V of the Older Americans Act, which is the Senior Community Service Employment Program (SCSEP).
-The Plan is written in accordance with U.S. DOL Training and Employment Guidance Letter (TEGL) Number 21-11, which is dated March 27, 2012.
-Modifications have been made to the State Plan in accordance with TEGL 8-14, dated October 1, 2014.
+The Plan is written in accordance with U.S. DOL Training and Employment State Plan Guidance Attachment, which is dated December 23, 2015.
 The State Plan's purpose is to describe the statewide provision of authorized activities for eligible individuals under SCSEP.
 In applicable sections, the Plan describes current operations and longer term strategies to be implemented over the next four years.
 The goal is to continuously improve the services offered to the Program's targeted population.
 The Plan is a living document that will be adjusted over the years to guide the ongoing operations and strategies of SCSEP in Delaware.